solodyagin/pasdivert/README.md

 Examples
 --------

-Please run the examples as Adminsitrator.
+Please run these examples as Adminsitrator.
+To debug them with Delphi run Delphi as Adminsitrator.

-* passthru
+* `passthru` This program does nothing except divert packets and re-inject them.
-* netdump
+* `netdump` This is a simple traffic monitor.
+It uses a WinDivert handle in SNIFF mode.
+The SNIFF mode copies packets and does not block the original.